PostHog/posthog.com/contents/careers/marketer.md

 * Carbon offsetting for work travel with [Project Wren](https://www.wren.co/)
 * [Free books](/handbook/people/training#books)

-*Please note that benefits vary by country.
+*Please note that benefits vary slightly by country.
 If you have any questions, please don't hesitate to ask our team.*

 ## About PostHog: